GauravvBaral/CourierManagementSystem/README.md

 To log in to the admin page, use the username 'admin' and the password 'password'.
 Only the admin can register employees.

-The JavaScript code is directly embedded in the HTML and PHP files, so there are no separate JavaScript files.

 The SQL tables are empty, so you'll need to register customers and employees manually.
 After registering as a customer, you can place an order for yourself.
 Then, log in as an admin and register an employee.
 Once the employee is registered, they can receive and deliver the order.

 Here’s a breakdown of how this localhost project works: